-The external charger has been designed to charge two 12V Gel type batteries connected in series (= 24 V).
+The external charger has been designed to charge two 12V AGM batteries connected in series (= 24 V).

 The chargers have features which prevent hazards or accidents occurring as a result of connecting batteries the wrong way round, overheating caused by fault conditions or attempting to charge wrong voltage batteries.

 The majority of charger sizes are electrically double insulated and no earth connection is required.
-Some larger sizes may be electrically earthed and this will be clearly
+Some larger sizes may be electrically earthed and this will be clearly stated on the label.